AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 ---
-description: Use the flow visualization in a Workspace project.
+description: Learn how to use the flow visualization in a Workspace project.
-title: Configure a flow visualization
+title: How to configure a flow visualization
 feature: Visualizations
 role: User, Admin
 exl-id: 7055cbc9-19b3-40f0-b8d4-52d241224827